-Water Pumps
+Water Pump

-The water pump in your Robson XTT are located under the seat on the driver's side of your camper behind the wheel arch.
-The pumps when switched on are activated by the release of pressure at the tap and will pump water continuously until the tap is turned off and pressure restored.
+The pump when switched on is activated by the release of pressure at the tap and will pump water continuously until the tap is turned off and pressure restored.
 Should the pumps activate while the taps is turned off this could indicate a leak and require investigation and rectification.